Tricentis Q2 2021 release wave raises the bar for testing enterprise applications

 Enterprise scale – Tosca engine enhancements

-- Improved table steering for Oracle EBS apps: Automation has now become easier and a lot more robust for dynamic tables with scroll bars.
+Improved table steering for Oracle EBS apps: Automation has now become easier and a lot more robust for dynamic tables with scroll bars.
+Read more about Oracle test automation.

 qTest performance and user management improvements